Frequently asked questions

 Do I need to wear my race bib?

-Once you have registered for Mini-Mos fun run, closer to the event you will recieve an email with a printable race bib with a unique number.
+Once you have registered for the 2020 Mini-Mos fun run, closer to the event you will recieve an email with a printable race bib with a unique number.
 This bib will not have an electronic timing tag and we are entrusting runners to capture and enter their own run times.

 You do not need to wear your bib when completing a Mini-Mos course.
 However, runners are encouraged to wear their bib with pride and help promote the event.
 You may even get a few honks from locals when they see you slogging it out with your bib on!

 Please share any photos and videos by tagging us @minimosfunrun #minimosunstoppable